 Work-study is a little bit different.
-It is treated like a job, so money earned should be reported on your tax return.
+It is treated like a job, so the money earned should be reported on your tax return.
 Similarly, if you receive a scholarship in exchange for teaching, doing research, etc. then the value of the scholarship should be reported as income.

-Also note that if the total amount you receive in scholarships is more than the cost of your tuition and qualified fees, you’ll need to report the difference on your tax return.
+Also, note that if the total amount you receive in scholarships is more than the cost of your tuition and qualified fees, you’ll need to report the difference on your tax return.

 What do I do with Form 1098-T?